MrWebLLC/db.class.php/readme.md

 ### Deleting Tables

 To delete tables from the database.

-`drop()` : This method takes an SQL query and optional parameters, and returns a boolean indicating whether the deletion was successful.
+`drop()` : This method takes an SQL query, and returns a boolean indicating whether the deletion was successful.

 ```php
 $db->drop("DROP `users`;);